ridencww/goldengine/README.md

 ## Version History

+ - 5.0.3-SNAPSHOT
+ -- Added support for virtual terminals including IndentIncrease / IndentDecrease to support grammars like Python where indentation marks blocks.
+Fixed issue with incorrect column number reporting.
+Fixed issue with spaces and other special characters in ReflectionHelper (a big thank you to **nimatrueway** for not only identifying the problem, but also providing a clean solution to the issue).
  - 5.0.2 Fixed Token.appendData() performance issue
  - 5.0.1 Fixed error loading larger grammar files
  - 5.0.0 Initial release for GOLD Builder 5.0